MicroWebStacks/astro-markdown-render/README.md

 * Enhance Markdown with Astro components

-Such features already exist for react components (react-markdown) but not for the Astro components.
+Such features already exist for react components (react-markdown) but not for the Astro components or at least not in combination with other required features (remote, remark AST,...).

 * Remote markdown